-Biases stemming from informational efficiencies associated with author-editor networks are a reality.
-Also relevant are the effects that an editor's ideological and methodological biases can have on editorial decisions.
-Such biases could operate both directly through the editor by affecting the manner in which the editor assesses and overrules referee reports, and indirectly by influencing the referees that editors select.
-In the presence of strong ideo-
+Biases stemming from informational efficiencies associated with author-editor networks are inevitable.
+Out of sight, out of mind.
+Also relevant are the effects that an editor's ideological and methodological biases might have on editorial decisions.
+Such biases could operate both directly through the editor by affecting the manner in which the editor assesses

-75Bertsimas, Brynjolfsson, Reichman, and Silberholz (2015) study the power of (short term) network connections in predicting future citations in Operations Research and Management Science.
+74Bertsimas, Brynjolfsson, Reichman, and Silberholz (2015) study the power of (short term) network connections in predicting future citations in Operations Research and Management Science.
 Their analysis implicitly documents the power of membership in networks.
 Membership in a network fosters more citations, but may also transmit knowledge.
 The evidence by Ellison (2011) that top scholars are relying more on internet posts suggests the power of incumbency and points to the value of a PLOS system.
 See Eisen (2013)

-logical and/or methodological preferences, a journal will tend to disproportionately publish papers that exhibit the editor's preferred papers.
-Such biases can have profound effects on the health and future of the discipline, given the large dependence of tenure decisions on T5 publications.
+and overrules referee reports, and indirectly by influencing the referees that editors select.
+In the presence of strong policy and/or methodology preferences, a journal will tend to disproportionately publish papers that exhibit the editor's preferred papers.
+Such biases could have profound effects on the health and future of the discipline, given the large dependence of tenure decisions on T5 publications.

-First, such biases will have a direct effect on the composition of tenured scholars by decreasing the chances of publishing in the T5 for tenure-track faculty who do not cater to editorial preferences.
-This will cause the number of T5 publications to decrease for scholars outside the network, which mechanically decreases their tenure rates.
+First, any biases have a direct effect on the composition of tenured scholars by decreasing the chances of publishing in the T5 for tenure-track faculty who do not cater to editorial preferences.
+This will cause access to the T5 to be more limited for scholars outside the network, which mechanically decreases their tenure rates.

 Second, strong editorial preferences might also have an additional indirect effect by inducing future tenure-track faculty to only pursue those types of research that have been known to be published by an editor's journal.
-Therefore, reliance on the T5 can catalyze significant realignments of the trajectories of future research, especially given the existence of long editorial tenure.
+Pursuing this strategy is individual but socially irrational.
+Reliance on the T5 influences the course of future research.